NeoGeographyToolkit/StereoPipeline/docs/tools/gcp_gen.rst

     accurate to subpixel level.
 See also :numref:`custom_ip`.

 --output-prefix <string (default: "")>
-    If set, save the interest point matches using this prefix (for inspection).
+    Save the intermediate data, including match files, in this directory.
+This will cache any matches found, and those will be used to create the GCP file.
-    This will cache any matches found, so those need to be deleted if desired to restart the program with the same output prefix.
+    The match file needs to be deleted if desired to recompute it.

 --match-file <string (default: "")>
     If set, use this match file instead of creating one.